Filter news using the categories below.

 -

 After almost six months of delay by their employer, Members working across Ramsay Health Care facilities are advocating for their employer to finalise their Union Agreement and process their backpay.
-This week, Members emailed CEO, Natalie Jenkins, calling for her intervention to finalise the process and pay Members what they are owed.
+This week, Members emailed CEO, Natalie Davis, calling for her intervention to finalise the process and pay Members what they are owed.
 Shortly after emails…

 -